 2. Select Edit Python Script.

 A new window (text editor) will appear showing the code that models the spray behavior and how Python is integrated with RoboDK.

 To take the spray simulation into account in the main program we can follow these steps:

-2. Select Program➔ Program call Instruction, a new instruction will be added after the first program call and a new window will pop up
+2. Select Add Instruction➔ Program call Instruction, a new instruction will be added after the first program call and a new window will pop up.

 If necessary, reorder the instructions by drag & dropping them within the program.

 6. Run the MainProg program.
 After two iterations, the result should look like as shown in the image (simulating at normal speed).

 It is also possible to create new macros:

 2. Right click the new program and select Edit Python Script